-After the previous menstruation, most of the endometrial lining is desquamated and only deep layer is left behind.
+After the previous menstruation, most of the endometrial lining is desquamated and only a deep layer is left behind.
 Under the influence of estrogen, secreted by the ovaries, the stromal cells and the epithelial cells proliferate.

-The endometrial thickness is regained within 4-7 days following menstruation.
-There is an increase in number of stromal cells, growth of endometrial glands and an increased vascularity.
-This continues to occur until ovulation occurs, during which it is approximately 3-4mm in thickness.
-When ovulation occurs, the cervical glands secrete thin, stringy mucus which form channels to direct sperm towards the uterus.
+The endometrial thickness is regained within 4 – 7 days following menstruation.
+There is an increase in the number of stromal cells, the growth of endometrial glands and increased vascularity.
+This continues to occur until ovulation occurs, during which it is approximately 3 – 4mm in thickness.
+When ovulation occurs, the cervical glands secrete thin, stringy mucus which forms channels to direct sperm towards the uterus.

 The secretory phase (progesterone phase)

 After the ovulation has occurred, corpus luteum is formed in its place that consists of granulosa and theca cells.
 This corpus luteum secretes both estrogen and progesterone in large quantity.
 While estrogen causes further proliferation of the stromal cells of the epithelial lining of the uterus, progesterone is responsible for the secretory development of the cells.

 The blood supply to the endometrium increases and the blood vessels become increasingly tortuous.
 The ‘uterine milk’ secreted by the endometrium nourishes the fertilized ovum.
 In addition, there is lipid and glycogen deposition in the stromal cells cytoplasm.
 The endometrium is thus prepared for the implantation of the developing embryo.

 If implantation occurs, the trophoblastic cells lining the blastocyst digest the endometrial cells and absorb these stored substances.
-The lining of the endometrium at the end of the secretory phase is 5-6mm thick.
-The figure illustrates the developmental stages of ovarian follicle.
+The lining of the endometrium at the end of the secretory phase is 5 – 6mm thick.
+The figure illustrates the developmental stages of the ovarian follicle.